 Melanism of jaguars

-Melanism in jaguars is caused by a dominant alternative form of a gene, and in case of the leopard – by a recessive form of a gene.
+Melanism in jaguars is caused by a dominant alternative form of a gene, and in the case of the leopard – by a recessive form of a gene.

-If you’re interested in the subject of genetics, we suggest you explore the term allele (one of forms of the same gene that differs in one or several nucleotides).
+If you’re interested in the subject of genetics, we suggest you explore the term allele (one of the forms of the same gene that differs in one or several nucleotides).

 In natural environment melanistic cats (black panthers) occur more often among cats inhabiting thick forests (less access to light) than open areas.

 - The jaguar (Panthera onca) occurring in South America and Central America, or

 - The leopard (Panthera pardus) occurring mainly in Africa and Asia.

 When it comes to smaller cats that may be melanistic, the jaguarundi (Puma yagouaroundi / Herpailurus yagouaroundi), which lives in South America, is worth mentioning.
 It is a small, 53-77 cm long cat with a weight of 3.5 to 9 kg.